stirlo/prompts/_posts/2025-05-02-promptmaker.md

 ### Example Usage

-Use this prompt when you need help creating a new, well-structured prompt for an AI assistant:
-!promptmaker I need to create a prompt for an assistant that helps with gardening advice
+!promptmaker I need a prompt for gardening advice

 ### Prompt Content

-The prompt guides you through a comprehensive process to create effective AI prompts:
-1. Selecting the objective category for your prompt
+This tool walks you through creating powerful AI prompts in four steps:
+1. Identifying your objective from common categories
-2. Gathering detailed specifications through targeted questions
+2. Gathering key specifications through targeted questions
-3. Constructing an advanced prompt with clear structure
+3. Building a structured prompt with all necessary elements
-4. Refining the prompt interactively based on your feedback
+4. Refining your prompt with expert feedback

+Perfect for when you need to create specialized AI instructions but aren't sure where to start.